Chloe Lane: 2011 departure

-After four years on June 7, 2011, TV Line among other sources confirmed that she was to depart once again.
+After four years on June 7, 2011, TVLine among other sources confirmed that she was to depart once again.
 Her last air date was September 28, 2011.
 Bjorlin said of her decision not to renew her contract: "It's a bittersweet moment for me, but fortunately I have been at these crossroads before, and I've always rose to the challenge in everything I pursued [sic] I will miss the cast and crew dearly, and they — including executive producer Ken Corday — will always be considered family to me.
 At the same time, I am excited for where this next chapter in my life takes me".
 While away, Bjorlin worked on the series Venice: The Series with fellow Days co-star Crystal Chappell and also appeared on the reality television show Dirty Soap, a series which followed the real lives of soap stars.
 She also starred in the film Divorce Invitation.
 Dirty Soap provided viewers with insight about her decision to leave the show.

 2013 return

 Bjorlin announced during an interview with TV Guide on August 21, 2012, that she would return to the role of Chloe, with her first airdate being January 4, 2013.
 She began filming in September.
 Speaking out about all of the rumors that had circulated, Bjorlin stated: "I find out a lot about myself through reading magazines [sic] There was a little bit of talk throughout the year.
 "Would you ever be interested in returning?"
 That sort of thing.
 But never anything concrete [sic] Now the timing is right.
 It's been a year since we've seen Chloe.
 Hopefully, the audience has forgotten what she was up to."
 Speaking of her exit storyline the previous year, Bjorlin said that she herself would have written the character out: "Chloe is so near and dear to my heart and even I would have written her off after that storyline.
 She was spiraling out of control and the fans had stopped being able to recognize the character.
 I couldn't recognize her, either!
 A lot of what made Chloe so lovable — her integrity, her fun, her wit — was gone and I don't blame anyone for dropping her from the show."
 She teased the character's return, hinting that she would return as "herself", and will have good self-esteem with a stronger and more confident mentality.

 In addition to Chloe's return to Salem, Patrika Darbo returned as Nancy, after an eight-year absence.
 Darbo said that Nancy is "going to be supporting her daughter; whether she's right or whether she's gone.
 Family takes care of family."
 Of working with Bjorlin again, Darbo said they "just fell right back into it."
-She also noted that in the past seven years, "some of the things that happened to Chloe would have happened, if Nancy had been there" and said "However, she's back now, and she might start taking care of those people who hurt her daughter."
+She also noted that in the past seven years, she didn't think that "some of the things that happened to Chloe would have happened, if Nancy had been there" and said "However, she's back now, and she might start taking care of those people who hurt her daughter."